Sarim72/Sarim72.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a final year Undergrad student at Jamia Millia Islamia (A Central Govt.
+I am a Upcoming Msc in Computer vision student at MBZUAI,Abu Dhabi. i am currently in final year Undergrad student at Jamia Millia Islamia (A Central Govt.
 University), New Delhi.
 I am passionate about Robotics, Computer Vision and Deep Learning and currently involved in research activities regarding the same.
-I love taking up projects for fun and make sure they see the light of the day.
-I am looking forward to apply for graduate schools in near future.
+I love taking up projects for fun and make sure they see the light of the day .
 I am open to research opportunities in the field of Robotics, Computer Vision and Deep Learning.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://drive.google.com/file/d/1dkOHguQy1P0SkWLOIvaYR4mSGzh9yEAq/view?usp=sharing" "newtab" >}}resume{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://drive.google.com/file/d/13Jff5DEWN3kc4UHv9XNtoI_BWmt9PkoR/view?usp=sharing" "newtab" >}}curriculum vitae{{< /staticref >}}.